plone/training/theming/adv-resource-registry.rst

 Here we use different functionality of LESS and the resource registry.

-At the bottom for example, we use LESS-imports to import a second LESS file which contains our custom LESS statements.
+At the bottom line for example, we use LESS-imports to import a second LESS file which contains our custom LESS statements.
-And we also import a CSS-file of the downloaded theme as a LESS-file.
-So we could change parts of it using LESS-syntax.
+And we also import a CSS-file of the downloaded theme as a LESS-file, so we can change parts of it using LESS-syntax.

-Above these two imports, we import stuff from Barceloneta.
+Besides these two, we import stuff from Barceloneta.
 Here we can see that we use the names of the registered resource registry resources of the Barceloneta theme to import them.
 So if for example we want to import our registered resource ``tango-main``, we could import it as follows in our LESS-file:

 .. code-block:: css